thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 Figure 2 demonstrates this concept using a 2D example.
 While object model points exist in 3D space, the convex hull optimization principle remains applicable.

 <img src="./0000_intelligent_resampling/convex_hull_example_naive.png" alt="Naive approach" style="width:45%; height:auto;"/> <img src="./0000_intelligent_resampling/convex_hull_example_convex_hull.png" alt="Convex hull approach" style="width:45%; height:auto;"/>

 _Figure 2_. **Left**: Naive approach requires comparing distances to all ~2,000 points in the object model to determine if a hypothesis is out of reference frame. **Right**: Convex hull approach pre-computes a convex hull (after training or during pre-epoch in inference) and reduces comparisons to only the hull's points.

 While sparse models may reduce this computational burden, the convex hull approach should still provide significant performance improvements.

+### Implications for Unsupervised Learning and Incomplete Models

+When dealing with unsupervised learning and incomplete models, the out-of-reference-frame elimination strategy requires careful consideration:

+**Model familiarity bias**: For familiar objects (those with high observation counts), we might be more aggressive in eliminating hypotheses that move out of the reference frame.
+This is generally beneficial as it allows faster convergence for well-known objects.

+**Adaptive thresholds**: For objects still being learned (low observation counts), we might use larger tolerance thresholds before eliminating hypotheses, allowing for exploration of potentially larger or differently shaped variants of the object.

+#### Compositionality

+One consideration is how to handle modifications to familiar objects without corrupting well-learned models.
+For example, consider a familiar TBP mug with a fork glued to it.
+Rather than updating the mug model to include this modification, a compositional approach works as follows:

+1. **Lower-level preservation**: The lower-level LM maintains its original mug model unchanged
+2. **Hypothesis elimination**: When the sensor moves from the mug surface to the fork, the mug hypothesis is correctly eliminated (having moved outside the mug's reference frame)
+3. **Higher-level composition**: A higher-level LM learns the new composite object as a combination of mug and fork components

+This compositional strategy ensures that:
+- Well-learned models remain stable and reusable
+- The system can still recognize standalone mugs using the preserved model
+- Novel object combinations are learned hierarchically without corrupting base models
+- Out-of-reference-frame elimination continues to work efficiently at each level

 ## 3. How can we use prediction errors to eliminate hypotheses?